davidkellis/able/README.md

 randomInt: fn()->Int = { Random.int() }
 ```

-#### Implicit Lambda Expressions via Placeholder Syntax (a.k.a.
+#### Implicit Lambda Expressions via Placeholder Expression Syntax (a.k.a.
 Placeholder Lambdas)

-Lambda expressions may also be represented implicitly with a special convenience syntax called placeholder syntax.
+Lambda expressions may also be represented implicitly with a special convenience syntax called placeholder expression syntax.

 An expression may be parameterized with placeholder symbols - each of which may be either an underscore, _, or a numbered underscore, e.g. _1, _2, etc.